anttispitkanen/poetkoe-content/text/soundcloud.md

 Most of my original music can be found on my SoundCloud.

-Like this track that reminds you not to drown and features an organ solo, and not one but two guitar solos.
-Don't take my word for it when you can listen yourself!
+Like this track about a City Adventure with nice melodies and groovy riffs.

 <a href="https://soundcloud.com/poetkoe" target="blank">Listen to awesome music here!</a>